DavidAnderson684/WP-Optimize/_posts/2014-05-12-whats-new-in-release-v-dot-1-8-dot-9.md

 4. Time settings according to the blog local time, so schedules and time display will show time properly.
 This would only work if the blog time has been set up properly

 5. I have enabled mixed type tables optimization.
 So basically what will it do?
 It will enable you to run optimization if you have mixed of innoDB and MyISAM tables.
-But, it will skip the optimization commands on innoDB tables
+But, it will skip the optimization commands on innoDB tables.
+Some tables may report wrong size, haven't been able to find a proper workaround to this.

 6. New table type column - this gives you an overlook of what types of tables you have on your database.  ![Image]({{ site.url }}/images/table-type-display.png)